|These new titles are all in hardback with

 taken from her memoirs.

-for completely new works, and here includes a substantial introduction and commentary by Dawn Ades, the well-known scholar of
+Introduction and commentary by Dawn Ades, the well-known scholar of

 Dada and Surrealism.